dropwizard/dropwizard/docs/source/manual/configuration.rst

 Server Push
 ...........

-Server push technology allows a server to send additional resources to a client along with the request resource.
+Server push technology allows a server to send additional resources to a client along with the requested resource.
-Works only for HTTP/2 connections.
+It works only for HTTP/2 connections.

 .. code-block:: yaml